-- SAT Tests – Students do not have to take the reading or writing placement tests if they received a score of 550 or higher on the SAT Critical Reading test.
-A score of 550 or higher results in an English placement into ENGL-121 (College Composition).
-(Students who took the SAT prior to March 2005 do not need to take the reading or writing placement tests if they received an SAT Verbal score of 550 or higher.)
-The mathematics placement test is waived for students with an SAT Math score of 550 or higher.
-This results in placement into MATH-122, MATH-127, MATH-128, MATH-138, MATH-141, and MATH-143.
+- SAT Tests – As of Spring 2016, newly admitted HCC students do not have to take the reading or writing placement tests if they received a score of 500 or higher on the SAT Critical Reading test in the last two years.
+A score of 500 or higher results in an English placement into ENGL 121 (College Composition).
+The mathematics placement test is waived for students with an SAT Math score of 500 or higher in the last two years.
+This results in placement into MATH 127, MATH 128, MATH 132, MATH 138, MATH 141, and MATH 143.
 (The mathematics course a student takes is based on their learning program and/or transfer plan.)
-Students seeking placement into MATH-181 (Calculus I) must take the mathematics placement test.
+Students seeking placement into MATH 181 (Calculus I) must take the mathematics placement test.

 - ACT Exams – Students who received an ACT Reading subtest score of 21 or higher do not need to take the reading placement exam.
 Students who received an ACT English subtest score of 21 or higher are exempt from the writing placement test.
-A score of 21 or higher on both the Reading and the English subtests results in placement into ENGL-121.
+A score of 21 or higher on both the Reading and the English subtests results in placement into ENGL 121.
 The mathematics placement test is waived for those with an ACT Math subtest score of 21 or higher.
-This results in placement into MATH-122, MATH-127, MATH-128, MATH-138, MATH-141, and MATH-143.
+This results in placement into MATH 127, MATH 128, MATH 132, MATH 138, MATH 141, and MATH 143.
 (The course a student takes is based on their learning program and/or transfer plan.)
-Students seeking placement into MATH-181 (Calculus I) must take the mathematics placement test.
+Students seeking placement into MATH 181 (Calculus I) must take the mathematics placement test.

 - CLEP, DSST, AP, and IB Exams – Students who have taken English and/or math CLEP (College-Level Examination Program), DSST (Dantes Subject Standardized Tests), AP (Advanced Placement Program), or IB (International Baccalaureate Program) tests may receive placement test waivers based upon the test and score.
 IB scores of 4, 5, 6, or 7 are required on appropriate exams.
 CLEP test scores resulting in placement test waivers vary by test.
 In addition to leading to placement test waivers, these scores may also lead to the awarding of college credit in English and mathematics.